lqc/thinkcspy/source/tuples.rst

     mutable data type
         A data type which can be modified.
 All mutable types are compound types.
-Lists and dictionaries (see next chapter) are mutable data types; strings and tuples are not.
+Lists and dictionaries (coming soon) are mutable data types; strings and tuples are not.

     tuple
         An immutable data type that contains related elements.
 Tuples are used to group together related data, such as a person's name, their age, and their gender.
-Tuples can be used wherever an immutable type is required, such as for a key in a dictionary (see the next chapter).

     tuple assignment
         An assignment to all of the elements in a tuple using a single